 Keep in mind that qualitative research often gets a bad rep because people think it leads to biased responses.
 While it is possible that in interviews, participants may say what they think will please the researcher, observations can record their authentic, unfiltered reactions to a product or service.

-This can be done by accompanying clients to shop-alongs where researchers can note down the facial expressions of the former when they first make eye-contact with the product under investigation.
+This can be done by accompanying clients to shop-alongs where researchers can note down the facial expressions of the former when they first make eye contact with the product under investigation.

 Coding Qualitative Data

 As mentioned previously, qualitative research unearths the hordes of information.
-Given the fact that this information takes the form of lengthy statements, it isn’t easy to make sense of it once the research has ended.
+Given that this information takes the form of lengthy statements, it isn’t easy to make sense of it once the research has ended.
 The art of data coding though steps in at this point and saves the day.